Ready For A Changing World

-Richard Florida, the urban theorist and best-selling author who also runs the Martin Prosperity Institute at the University of Toronto’s management school agrees.
-He believes that our recent recession is a “great reset” that will fundamentally change the work we do and the way we do it.
-The change marks the end of the consumer-driven postwar economy and the rise of one built on knowledge work and the service sector.
+Richard Florida, the urban theorist and best-selling author, agrees.
+He believes that our last recession was a “great reset” that will fundamentally change the work we do and the way we do it.
+That remains to be seen, but it could be seen as marking the end of the consumer-driven postwar economy and the rise of one built on knowledge work and the service sector.

 What About College?

-Although some students pick up some needed skills and attitudes in college and university, they, like all learning, are best gained – as unschoolers know – as part of daily life.
+Although some students pick up some needed skills and attitudes in college and university, those skills, like all learning, are best gained – as life learners know – as part of daily life.
 And that realization has led a growing number of academics and economists to question the current idea that everyone needs a formal post-secondary education.

 Robert I. Lerman, an economist at American University advocates an investment in on-the-job apprenticeship training.
 That would, he believes, help young people develop problem-solving, decision-making, conflict resolution, and negotiation abilities – all of which a 2008 survey of more than 2,000 businesses in Washington State found entry-level workers to be lacking.